 Yes, fibers can regenerate and neuropathy can be cured, but it is important to get treatment early.
 You should also ensure that you are getting regular exercise to speed healing.

-If you have diabetes and are worried about foot problems, call Newtown Foot and Ankle Specialists today at 215.234.3772.
-You can also schedule an appointment with our professionals online here.
+If you have diabetes and are worried about foot problems, call our experienced doctors at Newtown Foot and Ankle Specialists today at 215.234.3772.
+You can also schedule an appointment with our professionals online.
 We will work with you during each stage of the treatment process to ensure everything runs smoothly.